 Prozac Drug Interactions

-Drug interactions could alter how well your drugs are working or increase the possibility of major adverse effects.
-As fluoxetine remains in your system for several weeks after your last dosage and has the potential to interact with a wide range of drugs, it should be disclosed to your doctor or pharmacist before taking any other prescription.
+Drug interactions could alter how well your medications are working or increase the possibility of major adverse effects.
+As fluoxetine remains in your system for several weeks after your last dosage, it has the potential to interact with a wide range of medications, and it should be disclosed to your doctor or pharmacist before taking any other prescription medications.

-The following drugs may result in severe drug interaction when used with Prozac:
+The following medications may result in severe interactions when used with Prozac:

 - Antiepileptic drugs like clopidogrel

 - Blood thinners like warfarin

 - MAO inhibitors (the majority of MAO inhibitors should also not be used for two weeks before and at least five weeks after switching to Prozac)

 Experiencing side effects of your medication?
 Get the right consultation from health professionals.